junichi11/cakephp3-netbeans/README.md

 Just run `cake server`.
 If you want to set details, please use `Run Configuration` of project properties.

+### Refresh

+Please run this action after you changed the `.cake` file or you updated the version of CakePHP.
+Refresh the version number and category paths.

 ## License
 [Common Development and Distribution License (CDDL) v1.0 and GNU General Public License (GPL) v2](http://netbeans.org/cddl-gplv2.html)